Dan Bogan: Outlaw life

 In February 1885, Garrett and Oldham County Sheriff Jim East learned that three of the holdouts, those who refused to leave the Panhandle, were hiding out at the Howry Cattle Company headquarters.
 Riding all night through a snowstorm, they reached the house in which the cowboys were believed to be located.
 Cowboy Bob Bassett was outside the house gathering firewood, and spotted the posse, alerting the others.
 Tom Harris then yelled out to Garrett as to what his business was, to which Garrett announced he had warrants for Woods, Bogan and Thompson, but had no issues with anyone else.
 Nine cowboys then filed from the house, leaving only Thompson and Bogan inside.
 Woods was not present.
 Bogan and Woods, however, refused to surrender, and a shootout erupted, during which Bogan was able to make his escape, while Woods was killed.
 Three posse members were wounded during the exchange.

 By 1886, Bogan was in Wyoming working for the Vorhees Ranch, near Lusk, Wyoming.
 He is known to have killed three men by this time, one was the alleged murder of a dance hall proprietor who prohibited Bogan and his men from ever entering his saloon.
 Bogan, who had taken the alias of Bill Gatlin at that time, still forced his way into the establishment, and when he met the proprietor with a rifle in his hands, Bogan drew his revolver and shot him in cold blood.
 Bill Calkin, the editor of the local newspaper, wrote that Bogan was possibly a cowboy wanted in Texas, and who had gone by at least two other names in the past.
 Bogan was infuriated, and Bogan set out looking for him, accompanied by cowboy Sterling Balou.
 The two entered the Cleveland Brothers Saloon, at which point Bogan drew his pistol calling for Calkin, and daring any of his friends to challenge him.
-One of the Cleveland brothers was able to bring a sawed off shotgun to bear on the two cowboys, and seconds later Constable Charles S. Gunn entered with his own pistol drawn, backing Cleveland.
+One of the Cleveland brothers was able to bring a sawed off shotgun to bear on the two cowboys, and seconds later Charles S. Gunn entered with his own pistol drawn, backing Cleveland.
 Bogan and Balou retreated and fled.

 A few days later, while Gunn was out of town, Bogan again went on a rampage.
 When Gunn returned, and learned of this, he went looking for Bogan, and warned him that if this happened again, he would arrest Bogan.
 To this, Bogan replied that he would do as he pleased.
-Constable Gunn had a reputation, which he had shown on several occasions, as a man who would not back down nor be intimidated, and was known to have killed two men while holding that office.
+Gunn had a reputation, which he had shown on several occasions, as a man who would not back down nor be intimidated, and was known to have killed two men while holding that office.
 Gunn was a former Texas Ranger, who'd made his way up to Wyoming from Texas.
 Bogan hated Gunn, who had reprimanded him on several occasions by this point.
 However, by later witness accounts, Bogan feared Gunn, which probably led to what happened next.